Bilinear CNNs for Fine-grained Visual Recognition: Image Classification Experiments

-\textbf{Comparison to previous work} This dataset does not come with part annotations hence several top performing methods for the birds dataset are not applicable here.
-We also compare against the results for ``track 2", \ie, w/o bounding-boxes, at the FGComp 2013 challenge website: \url{https://sites.google.com/site/fgcomp2013/results}.
+\textbf{Comparison to other techniques.} This dataset does not come with part annotations hence several top performing methods for the birds dataset are not applicable here.
+We also compare against the results for ``track 2", \ie, w/o bounding-boxes, at the FGComp 2013 challenge~\cite{FGComp13}.
 The best performing method~\cite{gosselin2014revisiting} is a heavily engineered FV-SIFT which achieves 80.7\% accuracy.
 Notable differences between our baseline FV-SIFT and theirs are (i) larger dictionary (256 $\rightarrow$ 1024), (ii) Spatial pyramid pooling (1$\times$1 $\rightarrow$ 1$\times$1 + 3$\times$1), (iii) multiple SIFT variants, and (iv) multi-scale SIFT.
-The next best method is the ``symbiotic segmentation" approach of~\cite{chai2013symbiotic} that achieves 72.5\% accuracy.
-However, this method requires bounding-box annotations at training time to learn a detector which is refined to a foreground mask.
-The \bcnn models outperform these methods by a significant margin.
-The results on this dataset show that orderless pooling methods are still of considerable importance -- they can be easily applied to new datasets as they only need image labels for training.
+Wang \etal~\cite{Wang2016CVPRbot} report \textbf{88.4\%} accuracy by mining discriminative patch triplets, but require bounding boxes during training and testing.
+Boosting B-CNNs~\cite{MoghimiBMVC2016} obtains the current state of the art with \textbf{88.5\%} accuracy.